 In order to protect the organization from legal liability, employers must make a good faith effort to “prevent and correct promptly” harassment and discriminatory conduct.
 Allegations of harassment, discrimination and “hostile work environment” often necessitate a formal fact-finding process before appropriate corrective steps can be taken.
 Even reports of workplace violence, bullying, poor performance or other behavioral issues may require the use of a more formal process when conflicting information is presented.

-This interactive, full-day workshop teaches you how to properly conduct an internal workplace investigation, from determining whether to conduct an investigation, the scope of the investigation, interviewing techniques, documentation skills, and presenting findings to support the selected course of action.
+This interactive workshop teaches you how to properly conduct an internal workplace investigation, from determining whether to conduct an investigation, the scope of the investigation, interviewing techniques, documentation skills, and presenting findings to support the selected course of action.

 *Registered participants will receive a mock investigation scenario prior to the workshop.
 These materials must be reviewed prior to attending in order to facilitate discussion and application of skills.

 HR professionals, managers, and supervisors who may conduct internal investigations

 - Understand the legal obligations that require employers to conduct prompt investigations